3 KPIs You Should Track to Make Sure You’re Not Wasting Your Time

 Bad traffic is the kind that comes to your site and doesn’t opt-in or buy.
 For example, my site targets men.
 If 100,000 women came to my site tomorrow, it likely wouldn’t make much difference.

-Good traffic are the people you’re targeting, the people who are most likely to buy.
+Good traffic are the people you’re targeting who are most likely to buy.

 Improving your “good” traffic

 There are tons of tips out there for getting more traffic.
 Where should you focus your efforts?
-How do you make sure you’re targeting the right people and focusing on the right thing?
+How do you ensure you’re targeting the right people and focusing on the right thing?

 I started to see real movement in my traffic efforts only after I collected more information from my buyers.
 Notice I said “buyers” and not “visitors.”
 After all, I only want people who could potentially purchase.

-So whenever I got a customer I made sure to ask him how he heard about us.
+So whenever I got a customer, I asked him how he heard about us.
 This way, I learned where to focus my efforts and knew which levers to pull when I wanted to increase traffic and thus, sales.
 Ways you can do this:

 - Include a field in the checkout process that asks where they heard of your business.